-Ziemia: Our Stories Are Written in Soil is a public-art project created in collaboration with residents of Greenpoint, Brooklyn, NY.
-In the form of a ceramic sphere atop a native meadow in McGolrick Park, the piece aims to bridge divides between the neighborhood’s disparate subcultures by serving as a collective portrait of the community through embodying residents' personal homelands and migration stories.
+Ziemia: Our Stories Are Written in Soil is a public-art project created in collaboration with residents of Greenpoint, Brooklyn, NY that was recently completed and installed in June 2018.
+In the form of a ceramic sphere atop a native meadow in McGolrick Park, the piece bridges divides between the neighborhood’s disparate subcultures by serving as a collective portrait of the community through embodying residents' personal homelands and migration stories.

 The materials were chosen specifically for their significance in Greenpoint's history.
 The meadow, composed of native and doppleganger plant species, references Greenpoint's pastoral past as the once fertile land that sustained Native Americans and settlers.

-The public art piece will serve as a central location for events to encourage cross-cultural exchange and initiate dialog about immigration and the human relationship with the natural world.
+The public art piece serves as a central location for events to encourage cross-cultural exchange and initiate dialog about immigration and the human relationship with the natural world.

 The project aims to bring attention to the ties, both sentimental and vital, that we have to the land we call home.